pfrazee/pauls-electron-rpc/README.md

 Features:

- - Supports RPC calls to/from the renderer or webview to the background process
+ - Supports RPC calls to/from the renderer or webview or a node child-process to the background process
  - Supports methods which return:
    - Sync values
    - Async CBs